Draft Meeting Minutes for November 16, 2021

 - Supervisor Licht noted that there is a power pole that needs to be moved.
 Supervisor Novitski stated that it is in the process of being moved.

-Supervisor Gibson also asked if an audience member can be required to designate if they are a renter or owner.
+- In addition, Supervisor Gibson asked if an audience member can be required to designate if they are a renter or owner.
 Attorney Urbancic stated that it cannot be required, but it can be voluntarily requested.
 A suggestion was that audience members could voluntarily indicate it on the sign in sheet.

-Chair Napolitano and Supervisor Novitski had to leave the meeting at 5:15 p.m.
+Chair Napolitano and Supervisor Novitski left the meeting at 5:15 p.m.

 ELEVENTH ORDER OF BUSINESS Audience Comments

-- Michele Till-Cazares made comments on the irrigation snail issues and the safety of the chlorine treatment.
+- Michele Till-Cazares and Diane Meek made comments on the irrigation snail issues and the safety of the chlorine treatment.